uw-cmg/StructOpt_modular/docs/setup.rst

 Installation and Setup
 ######################

 StructOpt is written in Python 3 and as such requires a working Python 3 installation.
-We recommend setting up an Anaconda virtual environment specifically for StructOpt.
+We recommend setting up an Anaconda virtual environment exclusively for StructOpt.

 Python Libraries